Settling into a new country as digital nomads isn’t always easy…⁣

 There are clearly lots of reasons that push people to make the switch to the digital nomad lifestyle.

-But most interestingly, the top 2 are to do with freedom and work-life balance.
+But most interestingly, the top 2 have to do with freedom and work-life balance.
 The flexibility to choose what you want is something that most digital nomads seem to value.

 Digital Nomad Statistics About Demographics & Relationships